YOTOV-LIMITED/support/site/docs.md

         <h1 id="fixing_paths"><a href="#fixing_paths" class="anchor">&infin;</a> Fixing Paths</h1>
         <p>
           Coverage reports often do not have accurate relative paths to your repository files.
-          Codecov will attempt to fix these paths, and typically is successful at doing so.
+          Codecov will attempt to fix these paths, and is typically successful at doing so.
-          But some projects have complex path names and Codecov is unable to fix the path properly.
+          However, some projects have complex path names and Codecov is unable to fix the path properly.
         </p>
         <p>
-          To fix your paths you'll need to provide Codecov with a map of where paths should be fixed to.
+          To fix these paths you'll need to provide Codecov with a map of where to affix the paths.
         </p>
         <pre class="data src"><span class="kc">coverage:</span>
   <span class="kc">fixes:</span>